-In 1977 Orkiestra Z returned to life in a new incarnation.
-It was now called Rogula Orkiestra Z (Proud Z Orchestra), although Orkiestra Z name was rather emphasised.
-Frączyszek Jakówu and Wiktórz Novicz were now much better musicians and several other young talents joined.
+In 1977, Orkiestra Z returned to life in a new incarnation.
+It was now called Rogula Orkiestra Z (Proud Z Orchestra), although the Orkiestra Z name was emphasized.
+Frączyszek Jakówu and Wiktórz Novicz were now much better musicians, and several other young talents joined.

-By this time Melodia record label dominated the zone rock catalogue in the Republic of the Two Crowns.
-Ił Wiekły Drakuń was now a well established act across continental Europe.
-Melodia supported the return of Orkiestra Z and they were able to release a new album, Roza za Łódź (Rose of Łódź).
-It was a concept album about the atomic bombing of Łódź and its aftermath being the rose an allegory for the atomic mushroom.
-It was a remarkably mature work of inventive zong-opera with influences from both classical music and jass, featuring excellent musicianship and well balancing accoustic and electronic sounds and, most of all, the Jakówu’s operatic and emotionally charged voice delivery.
-His voice and the interplay between his piano and Nowicz’s synthesizers and harmonium became the hallmark of the band’s sound ever since.
-Critics had in general very good reviews telling the band made an impressive quality leap.
-Wiktórz’s brother, Żowan, played flute as a guest musician and became full member for next album and onwards.
+By this time, the record label Dzieszekie Wenedkie "Muza" dominated the zone rock catalogue in the Republic of the Two Crowns.
+Ił Wiekły Drakuń was now a well-established act across continental Europe.
+Melodia supported the return of Orkiestra Z, and they were able to release a new album, Roza za Łódź (Rose of Łódź).
+It was a concept album about the atomic bombing of Łódź and its aftermath, the rose being an allegory for the atomic mushroom.
+It was a remarkably mature work of inventive zong-opera with influences from both classical music and jass, featuring excellent musicianship, a perfect balance of acoustic and electronic sounds, and, most of all, Jakówu’s operatic and emotionally charged voice delivery.
+His voice and the interplay between his piano and Nowicz’s trautonium and harmonium became the hallmark of the band’s sound ever since.
+Critics generally gave particularly complimentary reviews, showing that the band had made an impressive quality leap.
+Wiktórz’s brother, Żowan, played flute as a guest musician and became a full member for the next album and onwards.

-In 1978 Rzebica (Marihuana) was released followed later same year by Čápek concept album (based on several Karel Capek works) and by Su Noski Liwry (I Was Born Free, released in 1979), forming a trio of equally highly regarded and essential zong-opera albums in the heyday of Zone rock.
-During this period Rogula Orkiestra Z took the lead of zone rock in the RTC as Ił Wiekły Drakuń made an unsuccessful move into aether rock with their Jem Orkiestroń album (1978).
+In 1978, Rzebica (Marihuana) was released, followed later the same year by the Čápek concept album (based on several Karel Capek works) and by Su Noski Liwry (I Was Born Free, released in 1979), forming a trio of equally highly regarded and essential zong-opera albums in the heyday of Zone rock.
+During this period, Rogula Orkiestra Z took the lead of zone rock in the RTC, as Ił Wiekły Drakuń made an unsuccessful move into symphonic zone sub-genre with their Jem Orkiestrona album (1978).
 They also opened concerts in the RTC for foreign zone rock stars (notably Exodus and Henderson, Enfield, Lockwood and Pitman) during 1978 and 1979 respectively.

-Aiming to promote the band abroad Melodia convinced them to re-record some of their songs in English language.
-Lyrics were provided by Gary Lockwood (from HELP) and several songs from Rzebica and Su Noski Liwry albums were re-arranged for their sixth studio album called Z Orchestra, released in 1980.
-To promote this they toured successfully across Europe and North America, where a memorable concert in Alphabet City (New Amsterdam) was performed.
-The band also performed at Canterbury Rock Festival (August 1980), being together with Ił Wiekły Drakuń the only Venedic bands present.
+Aiming to promote the band abroad, Melodia convinced them to re-record some of their songs in English.
+Lyrics were provided by Gary Lockwood (from HELP) and several songs from the Rzebica and Su Noski Liwry albums were re-arranged for their sixth studio album called Z Orchestra, released in 1980.
+To promote this, they successfully toured across Europe and North America, where a memorable concert in Alphabet City (New Amsterdam) was performed.
+The band also performed at Canterbury Rock Festival (August 1980), and together with Ił Wiekły Drakuń, they were the only Venedic bands present.

-In 1982 the band returned to studio recordings releasing another instrumental album, this time together with the Filharmonia Naconała.
-Ocu Symfonia (Eighth Symphony, referrering this album as their eighth not counting Z Orchestra) sold badly and received disappointing critical reviews.
-After that Melodia pressured the band to release a good selling album.
-Final album by Rogula Orkiestra Z, Kętie Przymawierze (Songs of Spring), was released in 1983.
-It was a rather radio friendly album with shorter compositions which sold reasonably well.
+In 1982, the band returned to studio recordings, releasing another instrumental album, this time together with the Filharmonia Naconała.
+Ocu Symfonia (Eighth Symphony, referring to this album as their eighth, not counting Z Orchestra) sold badly and received disappointing critical reviews.
+After that, Melodia pressured the band to release a well selling album.
+The final album by Rogula Orkiestra Z, Kętie Przymawierze (Songs of Spring), was released in 1983.
+It was a rather radio-friendly album with shorter compositions that sold reasonably well.
 The time of complex music and full creativity was over, sacrificed by sales figures.
-After that Rogula Orkiestra Z once again disbanded in protest against their record label.
+After that, Rogula Orkiestra Z once again disbanded in protest against their record label.

-Frączyszek Jakówu: lead vocals and keyboards (piano, celesta, spinet and harpsichord), sometimes accoustic guitar.
+Frączyszek Jakówu: lead vocals and keyboards (piano, celesta, spinet and harpsichord), sometimes acoustic guitar.

-Wiktórz Nowicz: keyboards (synthesizers, harmonium, orchestron), backing (and sometimes also lead) vocals, accordion.
+Wiktórz Nowicz: keyboards (trautonium, clavioline, harmonium, Orchestron), backing (and sometimes also lead) vocals, accordion.

-Marczół Talórz: electric and accoustic guitars, mandolin, trumpet, french horn and backing vocals.
+Marczół Talórz: electric and acoustic guitars, mandolin, trumpet, french horn and backing vocals.
 Joined in 1978.

-Rzenat Janiółu: bass,accoustic guitar, bandura and backing vocals.
+Rzenat Janiółu: bass,acoustic guitar, bandura and backing vocals.